InvincibleMiller/Label-Guard-2.0/README.md

 Label Guard versions 2.0+ use this tech stack:

+- Bootstrap
+- Express.js
+- Fauna DB (FQL v10)
 - Node.js
-- Express.js
 - Next.js
 - React.js
-- Fauna DB (FQL v10)
-- Bootstrap

 This specific tech stack is absolutely incredible because it allows the benefits of Next.js, specifically dynamically rendering content, to be coupled with the versatility of Node + Express as a backend.
 Fauna DB is an incredible fast, serverless, NoSQL relational database.

 Various other libraries are used in the app:

+- Chart JS
+- cryptojs
+- Lodash
+- react-hook-form
 - Stripe
 - Zustand (State Management)
-- react-hook-form
-- cryptojs
-- Lodash
-- Nivo
 - etc.

 ### Back Story